 My parents were blue collar entrepreneurial immigrants and risk takers who had come to United States from Mexico and achieved the American Dream through hard work and toil.
 Despite his success, my father had resisted moving to a more affluent neighborhood where he would have to keep up with the Jones’ or the Sapersteins as it were.
 Instead, when my parents bought their dream home it was a horse property in the northeast corner of the valley with a driveway long enough for the mariachi bands to waltz up at their big Mexican barbecues.

 Though Lucas only weighed about twelve pounds, he was bold and adventurous.
 It didn’t take him long to get comfortable at the park.
-My face hurt from smiling as he sprinted the perimeter of the park with Sasha, a senior black Standard Poodle good naturedly chasing on his heels.
+My face hurt from smiling as he sprinted the perimeter of the park.
 Watching Lucas was nothing short of magical.
 It was hard to believe I had almost returned him just days after bringing him home.

 Lucas had been an impulse buy at a pet store in Santa Monica.
 He was a Christmas puppy in a pen that hadn’t sold.
 A week or so after I had buried my nine-year-old Bichon Frise, Henry, after his untimely death in my mother’s care, I decided adopting a cat would be a good solution to the absence of life in my apartment.